Colours of Wind: Plot

-Ryo is then informed that Yuri is in fact suffering from multiple personality disorder and has been institutionalized.
+Ryo is then informed that Yuri is in fact suffering from dissociative identity disorder and has been institutionalized.
 Her emotional health was too fragile to stand the shock of finding out that who she wanted to believe was Ryu was actually Ryo.
 Ryo breaks her out by performing a magic trick at her hospital and they spend a long time together and have an in-depth exchange about identity.
 Aya can't claim her identity because doing so would mean admitting that Ryo is dead, so she wavers between Aya and Yuri, but Yuri needs to stop existing because she's just a fiction.
 Eventually Aya/Yuri allows herself to be taken back to the hospital.
 In order to make up for hurting Yuri/Aya, Ryo decides to immerse himself into Ryu.
 He prepares to recreate Ryu's final trick in which he disappeared.
 His body is put into a cage and dropped into the ocean.
 He manages to escape, but in the meantime, finds Ryu's body in the water.
 He later finds an audio tape made by Ryu explaining that, by slipping into another dimension, Ryu became aware of Ryo, and knew that 2 doppelgängers can't survive together.
 He could see Ryu's future with Yuri/Aya, but not his.
 He was willing to sacrifice himself if Ryo would come and love what he had loved, including Aya/Yuri.